cbintz/HMS520_finalproject_TB/README.md

 - tb_data_prep_refactor.R: read in datasets, merge, clean, and save prepped dataset
 - tb_model_refactor.R: read in prepped dataset, run mixed linear effects model, and save model results
 - tb_visualization_refactor.R: read in prepped dataset and model results, create visualizations, and save figures
+- tb_explore_data_refactor.R: empty, template script to explore new datasets that may be added to the analysis via models and visualization